 As you present your financial outlook, project your vision for a minimum of five years.
 State the login behind your projections clearly and tie the section back to the previous one on how to raise capital if there is a need to do so.

 If you have some remaining information pieces like licenses, patents, charts, and any other thing that did not organically fit in somewhere in the business plan, you need to include them here.
 However, the appendix should not be a place for dumping documents.
-Make sure everything that you attach here is supporting the business plan in one way or another.
+Make sure everything that you attach here is supporting the SBA business plan in one way or another.

 These are the main tips on how to write a business plan.
 The same procedure can be used by a person who wants to learn how to write a simple business plan.
 The most important thing is paying close attention to detail throughout the writing process.
+If you need more information on writing a business plan, you can get in touch with us via the comment box.